Disappearance of Trudy Appleby: Aftermath

 Since her disappearance, authorities have named three people as persons of interest.
 The first, William Smith, was named in 2017.
 He is believed to have been one of the last people to be in contact with Appleby prior to her disappearance; an investigation showed that Smith owned a vehicle similar to the one seen in the Appleby's driveway at the time of her disappearance and that the vehicle was likely scrapped a short time after the incident.
-The second and third persons of interest were named in August 2020 as David Whipple and Jamison Fischer; authorities stated that both men likely knew what happened during the disappearance.
+The second and third persons of interest were named in August 2020 as David Whipple and Jamison Fisher; authorities stated that both men likely knew what happened during the disappearance.
 Smith died in December 2014, and Whipple died at his home in August 2022.
 In January 2021, a boat was seized in connection with her disappearance.

 Appleby's abduction was logged in the National Missing and Unidentified Persons System as case number #MP2300, and in The Doe Network as case number 1533DFIL.
 The Doe Network classifies her disappearance as a "Non-Family Abduction".
 The True Crime Network profiled Appleby's case.
 In August 2024, community members gathered in downtown Moline and held a vigil for Appleby.

 Jamison Fisher was arrested for the murder of Trudy Appleby in October 2025 and on November 20th, 2025 it was reported that Trudy Appleby was abducted by Fisher on account of a drug debt owed by her father, Dennis Appleby.